glamorous-noob/pwn_adventure_3/README.md

 ### *<u>PLEASE BE ADVISED OF THE FOLLOWING:</u>*

-- Here be strong language (maybe, I don't know, I still haven't wrote anything).
+- Here be strong language (maybe, I don't know, I still haven't written anything).
 At your risk and peril.
 - This documentation is not meant to be a tutorial, really, and it will skip over most of the boring bits.
 - There are probably better tutorials and write-ups elsewhere (like LiveOverflow's one which I still haven't watched), but I still want to document how I did
 - I am a non-native English speaker.
 Just ignore language mistakes unless the sentence really doesn't make any sense.
 In which case, please do inform glamorous_noob.
 (Thank you!)